+The Carrickmines River is shown in Figure 5-5.
 As part of the Cherrywood SDZ (17) process a stage 3 FRA was carried out and included assessment of risks at the M50 and Carrickmines Luas Station (Priorsland).
 As a result, the SDZ has not been re-reviewed under this SFRA.
-However, it is noted that under the CFRAM Study mapping outputs, a significant increase in flood extents is shown between the current and MRFS scenarios.

-It should be noted that the north-westeast quadrant of the Carrickmines Shopping Centre (18) is subject to extreme depths of flooding and development within Flood Zone A and B does not pass the Justification Test for Plan Making and is not permitted.
+It should be noted that the north-west quadrant of the Carrickmines Shopping Centre (18) is subject to extreme depths of flooding and development within Flood Zone A and B does not pass the Justification Test for plan making and is not permitted.

-Flood Zone A and B are within land zoned for open spaces uses and this must be retained as water compatible uses In Ballyogan Business Park (19), new development within Flood Zone A cannot be justified and less vulnerable development in Flood Zone B needs a detailed SSFRA.
-Minor development, as defined in Section 5.2.1 4.3.1, is permissible, subject to appropriate SSFRA.
-Examination of climate change impacts, produced through the CFRAM Study, show a significant increase in the extent of Flood Zone A in the future, having a similar coverage to the current Flood Zone B. However, as this area forms part of the Carrickmines Shanganagh FRS the adaptation plan for the scheme should provide guidance on climate change management here.
-It is important that climate change is fully considered in any sitespecific flood risk assessments carried out.
+Flood Zone A and B are within land zoned for open spaces uses and this must be retained as water compatible uses (19).
+New development within Flood Zone A cannot be justified and less vulnerable development in Flood Zone B needs a detailed SSFRA.
+Minor development, as defined in Section 4.3.1, is permissible, subject to appropriate SSFRA.